 This troper used to think that Rouge the Bat got her name only for wearing makeup as a Ms. Fanservice.
 Later he realized that the similarity to "rogue" was probably no accident.
 Furthermore, her full name is a partial reversal of "Baton Rouge."
 Triply appropriate!

-In Sonic Rush, Sonic's bosses, which are Eggman Nega's, feel a lot harder than Blaze's bosses, the characters have the same mechs, but Eggman Nega feels harder, why?
-It's because Eggman Nega doesn't have the same Moral Restraint that Eggman does!
-He's actively trying to kill his enemy, while Eggman Normal uses his others as last resorts.-Etheru
+In Sonic Rush, Sonic's bosses, which are Eggman Nega's, feel a lot harder than Blaze's bosses; the characters have the same mechs, but Eggman Nega feels harder, why?
+It's because Eggman Nega doesn't have the same moral restraint that Eggman does!
+He's actively trying to kill his enemy, while Eggman uses his nastier moves as last resorts.-Etheru

 Speaking of Chaos Control, an old meaning for 'chaos' is a space in which something exists, as in planes of existence.
 Somebody who is using Chaos Control is controlling the very universe they live in, in order to teleport.
 No wonder it can do pretty much anything.
 This pretty much explains the Archie story Genesis, too.